kohl-carmen/HNN-AEF/README.md

 ***
 ## Code
-This repository contains three .m files which reproduce the main manuscript figures, using the data provided in the ‘MEG_Data’ and 'HNN_Simulations' directories.
+This repository contains three .m files which reproduce the main result figures in the manuscript, using the empirical and simulated data provided in the ‘MEG_Data’ and 'HNN_Simulations' directories respectively..
  *	**plot_fig3.m**
     *	This script plots Figure 3
-    *   plots simulated and empirical data associated with right/left contralateral AEFs
+    *   Simulated and empirical data associated with right/left contralateral AEFs

 *	**plot_fig4.m**
     *	This script plots Figure 4
-    *   plots alternative models for left contralateral AEFs
+    *   Alternative models for left contralateral AEFs

 * **plot_fig5.m**
     *	This script plots Figure 5
-    *   plots simulated and empirical data associated with right/left contralateral/ipsilateral AEFs
+    *   Simulated and empirical data associated with right/left contralateral/ipsilateral AEFs

 ***
 ## MEG_Data
-The ‘MEG_Data’ directory contains magnetoencephalographic (MEG) collected from ten human participants who were presented with 1kHz sine wave tones.
+The ‘MEG_Data’ directory contains magnetoencephalographic data (MEG) collected from ten human participants who were presented with 1kHz sine wave tones.
 Here, we provide one .txt file per condition, each containing the source-localized grand-average AEFs (column 1: time steps in ms, column 2: MEG signal in nAm)
 *	<span>**L_Contra**</span> contains data collected over the left hemisphere in response to stimuli presented on the right side (contralateral)
 *	<span>**L_Ipsi**</span> contains data collected over the left hemisphere in response to stimuli presented on the left side  (ipsilateral)
 *	<span>**R_Contra**</span> contains data collected over the right hemisphere in response to stimuli presented on the left side (contralateral)
 *	<span>**R_Ipsi**</span> contains data collected over the right hemisphere in response to stimuli presented on the right side (ipsilateral)
 ***
 ## HNN_Parameters
 The ‘HNN_Parameters’ directory contains one .param file per model.
-Each file contains all parameters required for a simulation in the software: Human Neocortical Neurosolver (HNN).
+Each file contains all parameters required for a simulation in the Human Neocortical Neurosolver (HNN) software.
 *	<span>**L_Contra**</span> contains parameters for the simulation of MEG_Data/L_Contra (see Manuscript Figure 3a-c & 5)
 *	<span>**L_Ipsi**</span> contains parameters for the simulation of MEG_Data/L_Ipsi (see Manuscript Figure 5)
 *	<span>**R_Contra**</span> contains parameters for the simulation of MEG_Data/R_Contra (see Manuscript Figure 3d-f &5)